armory/documentation/_spinnaker/operator-config.md

 ```

 ### spec.expose
 Optional.
-Configurations for exposing Spinnaker.
+Controls how Spinnaker gets exposed.
 If you omit it, no load balancer gets created.
-If you remove it, the load balancer gets deleted.
+If this section gets removed, the Load Balancer does not get deleted.

 Use the following configurations: